 of double dashes continued for twenty-five seconds,

 followed by a silence of the same duration.
 The Sea Girt

 seconds, and then remains silent for six minutes.
 By

 listening in on these three signals it is possible to

 system has the great advantage of being both simple and

 Vessels equipped with a radio compass detected the

-transmissions with the aid of a small loop mounted above a
+transmissions with the aid of a small loop mounted above

+another station.
 Plotting the directions of those

 signals on a chart, the point of intersection of those

 bearings is the ship's position.
 By listening to the

 is possible to identify the station.
 There were many

 advantages to this new method of navigation, which was

 the forerunner of today's LORAN.

 The Sea Girt lighthouse was used until 1955, when the

-increased cost of continued operation, availability of more
+increased cost of continued operation, availability of

-the usefullness of the lighthouse.
+the decline of the usefulness of the lighthouse.

 The lighthouse was offered for sale to the state, but

-the state waived its priority right to purchase the property.
+the state waived its priority right to purchase the

-Administration that it would be
+General Services Administration that it would be

 For a time the lighthouse was used as a meeting place

-for various civic groups, but in 1980 a group was formed with
+for various civic groups, but in 1980 a group was formed

-Lighthouse Citizens Committee leased the property from the
+Girt Lighthouse Citizens Committee leased the property

-1981, and consists of over 200 members.
+incorporated in 1981, and consists of over 200 members.